 Dr Claire Bynner

-In 1993 Claire first studied at Glasgow University graduating with a first class honours degree in Human Geography in 1997.
-She was awarded the Royal Geographical Society's Silver Medal for best graduating student.
-After a professional career in local governance and regeneration, she returned to the University of Glasgow.
-In 2011, she was awarded an MRes in Public Policy with distinction.
-She then went on to conduct her PhD thesis, supervised by Professor Annette Hastings and Professor Ade Kearns of the Urban Studies Department.
-Her thesis examined the emergence of ‘superdiverse’ neighbourhoods in post-industrial cities drawing on the theories of multiculturalism and the concepts of intergroup contact and trust.
+In 1993 I first studied at the University of Glasgow graduating with a first class honours degree in Human Geography in 1997.
+I was awarded the Royal Geographical Society's Silver Medal for best graduating student.
+After a professional career, I returned to the University of Glasgow in 2011 and gained an MRes in Public Policy with distinction and part of a 1+3 PhD scholarship with the ESRC.
+My PhD thesis, supervised by Professor Annette Hastings and Professor Ade Kearns of the Urban Studies Department, examined the emergence of ‘superdiverse’ neighbourhoods in post-industrial cities drawing on the theories of multiculturalism, interculturalism, social contact and trust.
 The research, funded by the ESRC, comprised an ethnographic case study of a neighbourhood in Glasgow.
 The study provides important insights into neighbourhood change and the contexts that increase cooperation and trust between people from diverse backgrounds.

 Funded Value: £3,470,629

 I am a supervisor on the Collaborative Masters Dissertation Programme with Glasgow Community Planning Partnership.